BlueBrain/Brayns/python/doc/source/plugins.rst

 .. code-block::

     <GID> <row_index>

-For information on the DTI python API, refer to :ref:`dtipluginapi-label`

 To load the DTI plugin when launching the Brayns backend service, use the following argument in the command line: